Evaluation of the Effectiveness of Onboard Safety Systems

-The Federal Motor Carrier Safety Administration (FMCSA) has tasked Virginia Technical Transportation Institute (VTTI) to study the effectiveness of the three OBSSs (i.e., FCW, LDW, and RSC) by analyzing crash data from more than 14 truck fleets traveling more than 13 billion miles and involving 88,112 crashes.
+The Federal Motor Carrier Safety Administration (FMCSA) tasked Virginia Technical Transportation Institute (VTTI) to study the effectiveness of three OBSSs (i.e., FCW, LDW, and RSC) by analyzing crash data from more than 14 truck fleets that traveled more than 13 billion miles and involved 88,112 crashes.

 A final report on crash reductions associated with each OBSS and the benefit-cost ratio for each of the three OBSSs.

 This project is completed.
 Period of performance: April 20, 2009–July 19, 2011